Iwallis/sample_app/README.md

 * locally I need to uninstall bcrypt and reinstall with --version ruby option

 * coffee-script-source needs to be verison 1.8.0 to work on windows

+* puma webserver used in production

+* sqlite used in all environments